Structural insulators and promotors in networks under generic problem-solving dynamics: Results

 \section{Results}

-In this investigation, we take the observed high variability of the distributed graph-coloring problem as an opportunity to examine how the network topology influences the runtime.
+We take the observed high variability of the distributed graph coloring problem as an opportunity to examine how the network topology influences the runtime.
 To focus the analysis we limit ourselves to networks with a chromatic number of $\chi = 2$.
 In the last part of the results section, we explain why networks with $\chi > 2$ show a significantly more complicated behavior, which results from the interaction of different mechanisms and thus defies a simple mechanistic explanation.

 We begin our investigation by looking at some results from~\cite{hadzhievMODELGRAPHCOLORING2009}.
-The authors analyzed how different graph coloring heuristics perform in small-world networks if the number of shortcuts increases.
-In Fig.~\ref{fig:compare_heuristics_shortcuts} we show the performance of the three heuristics that use random neighborhood assessment $R$ and $R$, $M$ or $W$ as neighborhood assessment (see~\ref{sec:heuristics} for details).
+The authors analyzed how different graph coloring heuristics perform in small-world networks when the number of shortcuts increases.
+In Fig.~\ref{fig:compare_heuristics_shortcuts} we show the performance of the three heuristics that use random sequential updates ($R$) for the temporal organization, and $R$, $M$ or $W$ as neighborhood assessment (see~\ref{sec:heuristics} for details).
 With the $RR$ and $RM$ heuristic, the more shortcuts the network has, the longer (on average) the nodes need to organize and finally solve the network.
 In contrast, using the $RW$ heuristic the solution is reached faster with more added links, as it was also observed in human subject networks~\cite{kearnsExperimentalStudyColoring2006}.
 Looking at Fig.~\ref{fig:compare_heuristics_shortcuts}, it is also noticeable that -- for a fixed number of shortcuts -- the variance of the time steps required is strikingly high.
 Since the initial conditions for each run are chosen randomly and the heuristic contains stochastic components, a certain variance is to be expected.
 An open question, however, is whether the topology, i.e. the location of the shortcuts, has an impact on the solvability.